Before taking a writing or math course at UMUC, you are required to take a free placement test. Please use the following links to learn more:

 - Tips for Taking the Placement Tests

 To assess your skill levels in writing and math, University of Maryland University College (UMUC) uses a diagnostic tool called Accuplacer.
-We have found that proper placement in the critical core courses of writing and math helps to ensure student success and allows students to advance more quickly to their degree goals.
+We have found that proper placement in the critical core courses helps to ensure student success and allows students to advance more quickly to their degree goals.
 Our testing is done online in a proctored setting.
-There is no cost to you for taking a placement test.
+There is no cost to you for taking the Accuplacer.

 Writing Placement Test

 The writing placement test covers two areas: sentence skills, measuring your understanding of sentence structure, and reading comprehension, or how well you understand what you have just read.
 There is no essay requirement.

 The math placement test covers three areas.
 An arithmetic test measures your ability to perform basic arithmetic operations and to solve problems that involve fundamental arithmetic concepts.
 The elementary test measures your ability to perform algebraic operations and to solve problems that involve elementary algebraic concepts.
 The college-level test measures your ability to solve problems usually found in college-level mathematics concepts.

 We recommend students take placement tests immediately upon enrollment in the university.
 Please remember that you cannot register for a writing or math course until you have completed placement testing.

 While test results are generally downloaded to students' records on a daily basis, it is strongly recommended that placement tests be taken at least four working days before the last day of term registration.
 Otherwise, we cannot guarantee your results will be posted with sufficient time before the registration deadline.

 Your final score is used to determine course placement.
 You cannot fail a placement test.